 Lab 8: MCMC Algorithms and Considerations#

-For the class on Wednesday, February 7th
+For the class on Monday, February 10th

 The following cell defines the same IsingModel2D

-class that we introduced in Lab 7.
+class that we already used in Lab 7.

 Show code cell source